CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/application-server/add-backup-to-application.md

 ---
 title: "Add Scheduled Backup To Application Server"
 linkTitle: "Add Scheduled Backup To Application Server"
-description: "Information about backing up the application server."
+description: "Information about adding a scheduled backup to the application server."
 weight: 40
 ---

 # {{% param title %}}

 This guide describes how to configure a scheduled backup of the Application Server.
-This will backup the application's reliable collections, the cluster's configuration and the service's appsettings.
+This will backup the application's reliable collections, the cluster's configuration, the service's appsettings, manifests and settings.

 ## Configure the Backup Script